-- Approaching 300 employees who come from more than 20 countries
+- Nearly 300 employees from over 20 countries

 - 14 principal investigators

 - Over 100 active research projects

 The Institute's singular focus on global infectious diseases and its integration of systems biology uniquely positions us in the fight against infectious diseases.
 The systems biology approach hastens the progress of discovery, leading to critical, life-saving advancements for infectious disease research sooner.

 Our missions continues to reflect our three tenets: the people who are both affected by and fighting the disease; the cutting-edge science developing future interventions; and the hope derived from our research and the potentiality of global health.

 We are a place for people, science, and hope.